-On campus, Peace Corps Fellows help create a community for returned Volunteers and those interested in the mission of the Peace Corps, often organizing campuswide volunteer events and promoting international understanding.
+On campus, Peace Corps fellows help create a community of both returned Volunteers and those interested in the mission of the Peace Corps, often organizing campuswide volunteer events and promoting international understanding.

-“The Peace Corps Fellows at SPEA have been the nexus for coordinating Peace Corps recruitment at Indiana University, Bloomington.
-The Fellows… support recruitment events such as class talks, information sessions, career fairs, and nomination banquets.
-The rise in IU-Bloomington's rankings as a producer of PCVs can be attributed to the large number of events… that are staffed by Peace Corps Fellows.
-Also, Peace Corps Fellows created and continue to lead the IU RPCV Group, which has formed a large network of RPCVs in over 10 professional and graduate programs in Bloomington.”
+“The Peace Corps fellows at [the School of Public and Environmental Affairs] have been the nexus for coordinating Peace Corps recruitment at Indiana University, Bloomington.
+The fellows support recruitment events such as class talks, information sessions, career fairs, and nomination banquets.
+The rise in IU-Bloomington's rankings as a producer of Peace Corps Volunteers can be attributed to the large number of events that are staffed by Peace Corps fellows.
+Also, Peace Corps fellows created and continue to lead the IU RPCV group, which has formed a large network of RPCVs in over 10 professional and graduate programs in Bloomington.”

 Jennifer ForneyIndiana University, Bloomington